dandoc/2023_1_DS/DataStructures/HW/DataStructures-pa2/README.md

 * use the given stack library (`stack.c` and `llist.c`),
 * assume that the length of the given string does not exceed 32,
 * print out the solution (i.e., a sequence of substring reverse operations) legibly,
 * limit the length of a substring reverse operation sequence to the length of the given string.
-Print `no solution` if  no solution is found under the limit,
+Print `no solution` if  no solution is found under the limit.
 * you must write a 1-page document to explain how to use your program.

 Submit your result to HDLMS by 9 PM, 14 Apr (Fri).
 No late submission will be accepted.